Custom Species: Revisting Urchins

 Ghil is a roguish urchin, who followed in his father’s footsteps as a messenger, a pigeoneer who also would take packages if need be.
 After growing up in the quaint town of Greenburg, he was apprenticed to a scribe in the city of Gaithewaite where he was able to gain some higher education from the scholars in the city.
 His father, who lived in Greenburg, would use the Chassel river to take messages between the town and Gaithewaite.
 When he was old enough to be on his own, Ghil remained in Gaithewaite and he took on a job as a messenger at the University.
 He would use his small size and stealthiness to gain access to usually private, even prohibited, areas of academic institutions where he would make deliveries.
 He was found out, but his curiosity was rewarded instead of punished.
 His appetite for more knowledge endeared him to professors and they would allow him to attend classes--unofficially--and also gave him keys and access to libraries, archives, and study rooms.
 He also learned to play dragonchess with the professors in the quad, and proved to be a cunning opponent to even the smartest of academics.

 For his Background I select Scribe.
 This gives him the Proficiencies: Investigation and Perception.
 He also gets the tool proficiency: Calligrapher’s Supplies.
-His Granted Feat is Skilled which gives him three more proficiencies and I select: Dragonchess Set, History, and Sleight of Hand.
-Finally, for his Ability Scores I select the +2/+1 option and could select +2 to Dexterity and +1 to Intelligence, but I would like to add to his Charisma and use the Custom Background option in the DMs Guide and use the rest of Scribe but give him +1 to Charisma and +2 to Dexterity.
+His Granted Feat is Skilled which gives him three more proficiencies and I select: Dragonchess Set, History, and Religion.
+Finally, for his Ability Scores I select the +2/+1 option and could select +2 to Dexterity and +1 to Intelligence.

 Ability Scores